architolk/architolk.github.io/_pages/vocoder/ota.md

 ## Voltage controlled

-The LM13700 includes a Darlington pair we can use to buffer the output.
-And we don't actually want a current controlled amplifier, but a voltage controlled amplifier.
+We don't actually want a current controlled amplifier, but a voltage controlled amplifier.
 So we need to change the current source into a voltage source and make some circuit that can convert voltage into current.
 The following circuit is typically used for such a task (see: [LM13700 VCA Design](https://electricdruid.net/design-a-eurorack-vintage-vca-with-the-lm13700/)).

 ![](/assets/images/vocoder/v2i.svg)